TheRandomLabs/RandomPatches/README.md

 For more information, see [this Reddit post](https://redd.it/8pgd4q) from which this fix comes from.

+### Fix animal breeding hearts

+RandomPatches fixes animals which can breed only showing hearts once instead of continuously.
+Thanks to [Fuzs_](https://www.curseforge.com/minecraft/mc-mods/breeding-hearts) for finding this fix!

+This bug is reported as [MC-93826](https://bugs.mojang.com/browse/MC-93826).

 ### Fix duplicate entity UUIDs

 RandomPatches fixes duplicate entity UUIDs and the resulting log spam by assigning new UUIDs to the